rjoleary/cs444-joos-compiler/README.md

 * Splits up the input into tokens
 * Catches lexical errors
 * Also checks that all byte are in the ASCII range (0 to 127).
 It is easiest to weed out non-ASCII characters from the start to simplify the scanner.

+The regular expressions are expressed using an EDSL (embedded domain-specific language) grammar .
+The grammar is based on the paper "Monadic Parsing in Haskell" and a modernization of its implementation (cited below).

+The scanner reads through the source code, breaking it into tokens.
+It finds the type of the token through greedy matching and backtracking in the event of failure.
+If the scanner cannot find the token type through backtracking, it returns a scanning error.

+The scanner also returns a scanning error if non-ascii characters are present or if it detects an invalid token (e.g illegal keyword).

 ### Stage 2: Parser